Used Car Buying Guides

 Identify Your Driving Needs

-Think about how you’ll use the vehicle:
+Ask yourself how you’ll use the vehicle:

-• Daily commuting – fuel efficiency matters.
+• Daily commuting – fuel efficiency and reliability matter

-• Family use – space, safety ratings, child-seat compatibility.
+• Family use – safety ratings, space, child-seat compatibility

-• All-wheel drive for Vancouver’s rainy seasons
+• All-wheel drive for rainy Vancouver conditions

-• Fuel type (gas, hybrid, electric)
+• Fuel type (gas, hybrid, or electric)

-• Cargo or seating requirements
+• Cargo space or seating requirements

 Build a Realistic Budget